 Visualize This: 2D and 3D Graphics Programming for Web Apps

 More and more businesses apply 2D and 3D graphics to effectively show their products and services.
 They use two- and three-dimensional models on their websites, and in their web and mobile applications.
 Just take a look at the 3D configurator of Toyota Camry cars on the site of the company dealership in Australia.
-You can choose car modifications, the engine type, body color, and interior.
+You can choose car modifications, engine type, body-color, and interior.
 Thanks to 3D graphics the car looks real and beautiful.

 Another example is the custom bag designer from LaikaiLike.
 Using this application, shoppers can choose the size of the handbag, the material, locks, and buttons.
 The finished bag is an exact copy of its prototype.